Barbacco Restaurant Review, San Francisco

 Reviewer: Foodnut.com Barbacco 220 California St (between Front St & Battery St) San Francisco, CA 94111 (415) 955-1919 |

 Barbacco Eno Trattoria is an Italian restaurant in San Francisco’s financial district that opened in early 2010.
 It is a lower-cost sister restaurant to next-door and well-regarded restaurant Perbacco.
-Michael Bauer recently gave Barbacco three stars or an excellent rating.
+The focus is on food from all regions of Italy unlike Perbacco, which is focus on northern Italian.
+Michael Bauer initially gave Barbacco three stars or an excellent rating.
+Our last visit was in early 2015.

 Decor, Vibe – Barbacco has elegant modern decor, with a long row of counter seating.
 We went for lunch and found the place packed to the rafters with the nearby Financial district crowd.
 It was very loud.